Becoming Berkshire

 Buffett decided to attend Harvard Business School with this newfound money but was denied its application.
 (This is why I never chose to attend Harvard, how could they do my boy like that?)

 As luck may have it, Buffett had just finished reading The Intelligent Investor, published by Benjamin Graham in 1949, and realized Ben Graham was teaching Finance at Columbia.
-The Intelligent Investor was the layman's version of Security Analysis, the seminal text on investing written by Benjamin Graham and David Dodd in 1934 amid the great depression.
+The Intelligent Investor was the layman's version of Security Analysis, the seminal text on investing written by Benjamin Graham and David Dodd in 1949 amid the Great Depression.
 David Dodd was the associate dean of the Graduate School of Business and head of the Department of Finance.

 "I wrote in August, about a month before school started, way past when we were supposed to do it.
 Who knows what I wrote?
 I probably wrote that I found this catalog at the University of Omaha, and it said that you and Ben Graham taught, whereas I thought you guys were on Mount Olympus someplace smiling down on the rest of us."